OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WriteGeoLayerToGeoJSON/WriteGeoLayerToGeoJSON.md

 ## Overview ##

 The `WriteGeoLayerToGeoJSON` command writes a [GeoLayer](../../introduction#geolayer) to a file in [GeoJSON format](../../spatial-data-format-ref/GeoJSON/GeoJSON).

-The attribute field names of the GeoLayer are retained within the output GeoJSON file.
-The coordinate reference system and the coordinate precision can be changed within the output GeoJSON file.
+* The attributes of the GeoLayer are retained within the output GeoJSON file.
+* The coordinate reference system can be specified.
+* The coordinate precision can be specified.

 ## Command Editor ##